With no Usain Bolt, it's time for a new generation of sprinters to take the baton.

 The South African double world champion 800m runner was preparing to defend her title but has been banned from competing awaiting the outcome of her appeal to the Swiss Federal Tribunal.

 Semenya is challenging a Court of Arbitration of Sport decision that backed the IAAF’S rule on athletes with differences in sexual development (DSD) like Semenya.

-The 28-year-old is free to race in distances outside the 400m to a mile, but she insists she will only compete at the worlds if she can defend her title.
+The 28-year-old is free to race in distances not affected by the ruling, but she insists she will only compete at the worlds if she can defend her title.